AtiqurCode/Eloquent-One-to-Many/README.md

 php artisan serve
 ```

-As I have said this is One to One relationship. // Imagine part
+As I have said this is One to Many relationship. // Imagine part
 - Example1: A User can many posts
 - Example2: Student can have many Books
 - Example3: Office can have many employees